Comrie, Perth and Kinross: Language

 Today the principal languages of Comrie are English, Gaelic and Scots.

 Historically, Comrie and the surrounding area were part of the Gàidhealtachd.
 A 1799 statistical account of Comrie Parish states, "The common language of the people is Gaelic and all the natives understand it; but many, especially the old, do not understand English."
 Gaelic appears to have remained the primary language in the early part of the 19th century, as testified by this 1828 passage by Mr Mushet, local minister at the time, describing the annual celebration of the sacrament of the lord's supper: "The Lord favoured us (blessed be His name) with fair and seasonable weather.
 We had near eleven tables in Irish (Gaelic).
 Each table contained forty-eight persons or thereabout, and we had only two tables and some few persons at the third in English".

 As with the rest of Scotland however, the process of language shift away from Gaelic and towards English, facilitated by the Highland Clearances and the Education (Scotland) Act of 1872, was apparently well established by the late 19th century.
 Indeed, by 1891 census estimates suggested that only 17.9 per cent of Comrie's population were native Gaelic speakers.
 In 1901 only 8.3 per cent of the population were native Gaelic speakers, while only 4.5 per cent had Gaelic as their sole language.
 The most recent census data for 2002 shows that less than 5 per cent are Gaelic speakers.

 The decline of Gaelic in the area can be attributed largely to The Highland Clearances (Scottish Gaelic: Fuadach nan Gàidheal) in the 18th and 19th centuries, which saw people in the smaller satellite settlements of the village (located in the surrounding mountains and glens) forcibly displaced from their homes, and many forced to emigrate to Canada, Australasia and North America.
 In addition, the Education (Scotland) Act of 1872 led to generations of Gaels forbidden from speaking their native language in the classroom, and punished for doing so.
 As with the rest of Scotland (excluding the north-west), Gaelic speakers have struggled to retain their language through the generations, though Comrie retains a larger than average number of speakers.

+A major challenge to the preservation of Gaelic in the local area has been the lack of Gaelic Medium Education or Gaelic as a second language offered by Perth and Kinross Council at Comrie Primary School.
+The nearest Gaelic Medium Education units are at Aberfeldy (30 miles by road) or Goodlyburn Primary School in Perth City (25 miles by road).